Timestamp value type (advanced)

 },

-The database detects this pattern and stores those field as timestamps.
+The database detects this pattern and sets the fields as timestamps.

 receiving timestamps

-Timestamp is the designed type to represent database timestamps.
+The SDK's Timestamp type represents database timestamps.
 As we receive timestamp fields from the database, the Firestore SDK instantiates them as Timestamp objects.